 If you review the official Pawtucket Police Dept. Crime Scene Log then you see that BCI Officer Mark Ramos was actively involved.
 The extent of his involvement raises brows and causes concern.
-One thing that cannot be denied is the fact that he was a very active participant and assistant to Detectives David Silva and Hans Cute. (both detectives have since retired, Hans Cute was re-hired as a Pawtucket Police Department civilian employee) These three law enforcement officers conspired and played a significant role in the misconduct.
 Pawtucket Police Department BCI Officer Mark Ramos went out of his way to use his position and power to assist his fellow police officers.
-Mr. Ramos is definitely a team player and that makes him a danger and threat to the public.
+BCI Officer Mark Ramos is a danger and threat to the public.

 Pawtucket BCI Officer Mark Ramos Submits False Information to Miriam Hospital to Gain Access to Kristine Ohler’s Body in the Emergency Room

-Why lie?
 There is a thin line between human error and willful deception.
-At some point it becomes obvious that the errors are intentional attempts to fudge the records and deceive.
-When these dishonest attempts jump out at you it is impossible to dismiss.
-In Rhode Island Emergency Room deaths that occur within 24 hours of the patient being admitted are “hospital deaths” and they are investigated by the Medical Examiner’s Office.
+At some point it becomes obvious that the errors are intentional attempts to deceive.
+In Rhode Island Emergency Room deaths that occur within 24 hours of the patient entering and admitted are “hospital deaths” and they are investigated by the Medical Examiner’s Office.
 Kristine Ohler was admitted to Miriam Hospital at 1:38 am on Februray 17, 2020, one hour and eleven minutes after Victor Colebut dialed RI E 911 for a rescue.
 The patient was pronounced dead by the Emergency Room doctor on duty at 1:49 am on February 17, 2020.

 Why did the Pawtucket Police Department Want to Access Kristine Ohler’s Body before the Rhode Island Medical Examiner’s Office?